fede-mat/eigs/README.md

 #### Work in Progress

 ####
-Initially conceived as a challenge in my Algorithm and Parallel Computing course, this project’s goal was to compute the maximum and minimum eigenvalues of a matrix using the Power Iteration method in C++.
+Initially conceived as a challenge in our Algorithm and Parallel Computing course, this project’s goal was to compute the maximum and minimum eigenvalues of a matrix using the Power Iteration method in C++.
 Motivated by the importance of eigenvalues in numerical linear algebra, my co-author and I expanded the